-Curious to know more about the environmental lawyer education requirements?
-In this guide, we’ll explore the post-secondary education path to becoming an environmental lawyer, along with the many rewarding career opportunities that await today’s graduates.
+Curious to know more about how to become an environmental lawyer?
+In this guide, we’ll explore the post-secondary education path to becoming an environmental lawyer, salary, career outlook, along with the many rewarding career opportunities that await today’s graduates.

 What does an environmental lawyer do?

 In broad strokes, environmental law focuses largely on controlling pollution and protecting our natural resources.
-Drill down a bit deeper, and you’ll see that a vast spectrum of issues are covered within this—including climate change, air quality, water quality, waste management, chemical safety, the protection of living species, and renewable energy.
+Drill down a bit deeper, and you’ll see that a vast spectrum of issues are covered within this—including:

 As you can see, the field of environmental law is tremendously vast—which makes it an especially exciting career path.